JensKlambauer/Sample.MVC5.Grid/README.md

-## Sample MVC with NonFactors MVC5.Grid and Jquery-ui Datepicker
+## Not Working!
+Sample MVC with NonFactors MVC5.Grid v 7.0.0 and Jquery-ui Datepicker